On-Site vs Hotel Wedding Lodging: What Destination Weddings Actually Feel Like

 If you want to see how this fits into the full structure of a weekend, what a wedding weekend actually looks like walks through it from arrival to brunch.

-The Real Answer
+The Real Difference

-There’s no one right option.
+There isn’t one right lodging option.

-| on-site = simplicity + connection | off-site = flexibility + space |
+| on-site = connection | off-site = flexibility |

 You Might Also Be Wondering